jwplayer/jwplayer-tizen-app/README.md

 4. Open a terminal from the `tizen-demo-app` directory and run `npm install` to initialize the project dependencies.

 5. Run `yarn build`.
-This will generate or update `jw-tizen.css` and `jw-tizen.js` do not exist in the `app/dist` folder, both of which are needed to run the project.
+This will generate or update `jw-tizen.css` and `jw-tizen.js` in the `app/dist` folder, both of which are needed to run the project.

 6. In `app/index.html`, you will need to add a link to your player that will be used in the app.
 It is the same process as [Adding a JW Player Library to a Page](https://developer.jwplayer.com/jwplayer/docs/jw8-add-a-player-library)